jbflores95/osticket-prereqs/README.md

 </p>
 <p>
-Now click on "Register New PHP version", click on the dots and navigate to the C drive and click on PHP.
+Now, click on "Register New PHP version", click on the dots, and navigate to the C drive, and click on PHP.

 </p>
 Select php-cgi and click Open, then hit Ok.